 If you have sensitive or reactive skin but want to try out an exfoliator for all of its benefits, Dr. Liu says it’s best to start off slowly, one to two times a week.
 “I recommend using it at night, gradually increasing to a few times weekly as tolerated," she says.
 In general, exfoliators should not be used daily, and you should also consider removing other actives when starting a new exfoliant.

 Ahead, the best exfoliators for sensitive skin that work for any type of budget, including some of Dr. Liu’s favorite picks.

 Dr. Liu loves this toner, which contains three percent PHA.
 “PHA, as mentioned earlier, is a gentle exfoliant for sensitive skin,” she says.
 The PHA does all the dirty work, like getting rid of dead skin cells so cell turnover is increased, which then allows benefits like improved skin texture, as well as other skincare products to be absorbed a lot better.
-That’s not all, it also contains niacinamide, which is an ingredient that is everywhere lately, and for good reason—it helps reduce the appearance of pores, control oil, lessen redness, and fight acne.
+It also contains niacinamide, which is an ingredient that is everywhere lately, and for good reason—it helps reduce the appearance of pores, control oil, lessen redness, and fight acne.

 According to Dr. Liu, this is “another more gentle serum that can be used as an overnight treatment.”
 A powerful combination of 10 percent lactic acid (another suggested ingredient from Dr. Liu for sensitive skin peeps) and 12 active natural extracts, including red algae, black ginseng, and ginkgo biloba, as well as ceramides, a botanical ferment complex, and a hyaluronic acid complex.
 All of these ingredients help resurface the skin, fade dark spots, improve wrinkles, and fine lines, promote firmness, and nourish and protect the skin barrier.
 No wonder it’s called a “power cocktail.”